-Our teachers promote and monitor regular attendance at school and all our schools have effective measures in place to record attendance and follow up student absences promptly.
-They are guided by the School Attendance policy which details the management of non-attendance.
+Our teachers promote and monitor regular attendance at school and all o record attendance and follow up student absences promptly.
+They are guidetails the management of non-attendance. ur schools have effective measures in place to iided by the School Attendance policy which